phpmyadmin/phpmyadmin/doc/setup.rst

 Linux distributions
 +++++++++++++++++++

-phpMyAdmin is included in most of Linux distributions.
+phpMyAdmin is included in most Linux distributions.
 It is recommended to use distribution packages when possible - they usually provide integration to your distribution and you will automatically get security updates from your distribution.